founderofMania/---Mania/README.md

 ### 💬 Final Words

 > “Born from code.
 Powered by ethics.
-Driven by MANIA.”
+Driven by $MANIA.”

 © 2025 — Built with 💻 by **Soyam Arya (aka honest_corrupt)**